The World’s Most Powerful Women: January 31

 As I mentioned yesterday, May took her time in responding to the executive order Trump signed on Friday, at first saying the U.S. alone is responsible for its refugee policy and later stating her disagreement with the ban.

 May's flimsy answer to Trump's ban simmered on the surface over the weekend, but Brits sprang into action over it yesterday.
-Thousands of protestors gathered outside May's residence at 10 Downing Street in London chanting, "Shame on May."
+Thousands of protestors gathered outside 10 Downing Street in London chanting, "Shame on May."
 The demonstrations reportedly brought Whitehall and Westminster—centers of U.K. government—to a standstill.

 Meanwhile, a petition urging the government to withdraw the invitation it had extended to Trump for a state visit accumulated more than 1.5 million signatures.
 It said that an official state visit from Trump, which includes dinner with the queen, would "embarrass" Her Majesty.
 The petition received 15 times the signatures needed to trigger a Parliamentary debate so lawmakers called an emergency forum on Monday afternoon.